Deon Swiggs: Early life and education

 Swiggs was born in Nelson, New Zealand, and is the eldest of three siblings.
-He was raised partly at Parihaka Pa until the age of five, and later attended Marlborough Boys’ College, where he was a prefect in his sixth form.
-After completing secondary school in 2004, he joined the Royal New Zealand Navy in 2005 as a navigation officer and left the service in 2008.
+Until Swiggs was 5, he was raised at Parihaka Pa as a Christian.
+Swiggs was educated at Marlborough Boys' College where he was a sixth form prefect.
+After graduating in 2004, Swiggs joined the Royal New Zealand Navy in 2005 as a navigation officer.
+Swiggs left the Navy in 2008 to pursue a career in the business sector.
+In 2008, Swiggs worked as a real estate agent for Harcourts in New Plymouth before transferring to Christchurch in 2009.
+He left the company in 2010 to form Swiggs Consulting Limited.
+Later in 2010, Swiggs was offered the position of South Island Accounts Manager at AdzUp.

-He then entered the business sector—working as a real-estate agent in New Plymouth and later in Christchurch—and in 2010 founded Swiggs Consulting Limited.
-In the wake of the 2010 Canterbury earthquake, two days after the initial shock he established Rebuild Christchurch, an organisation dedicated to gathering, simplifying and disseminating recovery information and advocating for quake-affected residents.